-50 Free Things to Do in Metro Phoenix Any Time in 2017
+Free Things to Do in Metro Phoenix Any Time

 Read Into It

-This place is massive.
-The Burton Barr Central Library has 280,000 square feet of books, study rooms, DVDs, CDs, and more — the largest in the Phoenix Public Library system.
+Burton Barr Central Library is massive.
+It has books, study rooms, DVDs, CDs, and more.
 Besides its unmatched resources, the library also hosts a long list of free, recurring events, including art shows, movie clubs, crafting, business classes, and more.
 For details, visit the Phoenix Public Library website.

 Learn Local

-Note: Editor's note: This post has been edited from its original version, which first appeared in January 2016.